 Rationale and Background

+Rheumatoid arthritis (RA) is a chronic inflammatory condition that primarily affecting peripheral joints, causing joint damage and loss of function.
+Treatment options for patients with RA have significantly expanded in the past two decades, including conventional synthetic disease-modifying antirheumatic drugs (csDMARDs), biologic DMARDs (bDMARDs) and targeted synthetic DMARDs.
+When patients have inadequate response to csDMARDs, a second agent, either bDMARDs or tsDMARDs, is added, based on the expected efficacy and safety profile of the drug.

 Tofacitinib, an oral Janus kinase inhibitor, was approved for use in patients with moderate-to-severe rheumatoid arthritis by the FDA in 2012.
 As part of the approval, FDA required a postmarketing study to examine the long-term effects of tofacitinib on cardiovascular events, malignancies, and serious infections; the Phase 3b/4 randomized clinical trial uses adalimumab and etanercept as active comparators and is scheduled to complete in 2019.

 Regulatory approvals with post-marketing commitments for obtaining additional evidence are commonplace, as it is understood that the complete safety and efficacy product of a medicine cannot be fully understood during a product’s initial development.
 Additional prospective studies, such as randomized clinical trials and clinical registries, are time-consuming and resource-intensive, and may still not provide sufficient evidence to resolve all uncertainties about the effects of a medical product in clinical practice.
 Real-world evidence, including population-level effect estimation from observational databases about the safety and comparative effectiveness of medical products, provides a complementary perspective toward – and potentially offers the possibility to supplant in select circumstances – randomized clinical trials.
 It would be the shared interest of regulators, product manufacturers, health systems, clinicians and patients if the desired evidence to understand a product profile and its appropriate use in medical practice could be obtained more quickly and with less resources, so long as the evidence was of sufficient quality to make appropriate decisions.

 Regulatory authorities seek the highest quality available evidence to inform their regulatory decision-making, including the initial approval of products, ongoing pharmacovigilance, and extension to supplemental indications.
 While observational evidence has been used in post-marketing safety evaluations, there is not currently consensus across the research community as to whether the reliability of real-world evidence has been sufficiently demonstrated to constitute “substantial evidence” when evaluating the effectiveness of new drugs or determining the need for further prospective studies.
 Retrospective analyses have shown mixed results about the ability of observational studies to replicate the findings from clinical trials.
 A systematic review comparing results from observational studies with randomized trials found the expected difference in effect estimates to be small.
 Some discordant findings, such as the association between hormone therapies and cardiovascular risk have been explained away through re-analysis, while other replication failures have been left unresolved.
 To our knowledge, there has been little work to prospectively evaluate the performance of retrospective observational database analyses in their ability to predict randomized trial results.